-After studying some of the one million business owners who use Shopify, we’ve discovered that founder types tend to fall into one of five groups: the growth-minded Mountaineer, the plucky Trailblazer, the always-be-prepared Cartographer, the risk-taking Firestarter, and the steady Outsider.
-Which one are you?
-Start with our quiz.
+After studying some of the millions of business owners who use Shopify, we’ve discovered that founders tend to fall into one of five personality types.
+Take our quiz: What type of entrepreneur are you?

 As we approach summer solstice, celebrated by many cultures as a time of self-reflection and new beginnings, make space to look inward, Stargazers.
 What’s the future you imagine for yourself?
 What’s your purpose?
 What are your strengths, and how do they help you reach your goals?

 Let’s also take a moment to look outward.
 The world has been forever changed by recent events.
 How we move forward now matters.
 Does your vision for your own future align with this new reality?
 If your dream is to start a business, let what you have learned guide your decisions to be a force for good.

 If business ownership is your intended destination, there are many ways to get there—and the fastest route may not be the best one.